marta-wnek/marta-website/content/projects/project2.md

 # Conclusion:

-From observing the animation, two features are striking.
+From observing the animation, two features are striking:

 1. The first would be that we observe an **inverse relationship between CO2 emissions and % renewables**; that is, *when a larger proportion of a country's energy production comes from renewable sources, the lower the CO2 emissions for that country and vice-versa*.